luislama/GameDevelopmentCourse2019/README.md

 # GameDevelopmentCourse2019

-Projects for the subject Videogames Development, dictated by Gustavo Totoy, for the 1st term of 2019, in ESPOL, Guayaquil-Ecuador.
+Projects for the Videogames Development Course, dictated by Gustavo Totoy @gtotoy, for the 1st term of 2019 in [ESPOL](http://www.espol.edu.ec/), Guayaquil-Ecuador.